Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 # Basic Functions
 ### dofile(file)
+_Note: Put the file format name to get the file you want._

 This execute a chunk of code on a another lua file.
 This can get variables and functions if there not <ins>local</ins>.

 Example: `dofile(mods/scripts/other/luaFile.lua)`